SciML/sciml.ai/_posts/2018-7-15-FunctionInputEPIRK.md

 GSoC student Shubham Maddhashiya (@sipah00)

+## Stabilized-Explicit Methods

+Stabilized explicit methods are explicit Runge-Kutta methods with high stage numbers that are chained together to give a stable method for semi-stiff differential equations.
+New contributor Yongfei Tan (@tyfff) implemented our first stabilized explicit method, the `ROCK2` algorithm.
+Since these are chained Runge-Kutta methods, no linear algebra is involved meaning that these methods can be compatible with all of the features that the basic Runge-Kutta methods are, giving us an easy avenue to support units, arbitrary array types, etc. in a method for stiff ODEs.
+This is an exciting area!

 # In development

 A lot of the next developments will come from our GSoC students.
 Here's a list